-The critical measures associated with Standard 43, providing adoption information and accepting the application to adopt (ACM 1 and ACM 2), both had extremely low (0% and 5% respectively) compliance rates.
+The critical measures associated with Adoption Standard 43, providing adoption information and accepting the application to adopt (ACM 1 and ACM 2), both had very low (20%) compliance rates.
 There was very limited documentation to indicate the calendar date when prospective adoptive parent(s) contacted the ministry initially to express interest in adoption and when the adoption social worker (ASW) responded.
 As such, the file documentation was generally insufficient to determine whether the ASW response was within seven working days.
-Furthermore, practice analysts were not able to determine whether the ASW provided the prospective adoptive parent(s) with all of the information listed in Standard 43.
+Furthermore, practice analysts were often unable to determine whether the ASW provided the prospective adoptive parent(s) with all of the information listed in Standard 43.

-Regarding ACM 2, documentation was also generally lacking as to when the prospective adoptive parent(s) submitted the application to adopt and whether the ASW provided the prospective adoptive parent(s), within 10 working days, the applicable forms and information required for the SFA component of the home study process.
-Among the records rated not achieved (61 out of 64), there was sufficient detail of dates in only 3 records to determine the timeframe for exactly how long the ASW took to provide the information (17, 20, and 50 days).
+Regarding ACM 2, documentation was also generally lacking as to when the prospective adoptive parent(s) submitted the application to adopt and whether the ASW provided them, within 10 working days, the applicable forms and information required for the SFA component of the home study process.
+Among the records rated not achieved (88 out of 110), there was sufficient detail of dates in only 1 record to determine that it took 21 days for the ASW to provide this information.
 The extremely low compliance rate on ACM 2 was also largely due to the lack of documentation on whether the ASW personally interviewed each applicant.
-This reason for rating a record not achieved was applied to over three-quarters (48 out of 61) of the records.
+This reason for rating a record not achieved was evident in over three-quarters (68 out of 88) of the records.